 About Us

-Leah is an MD/PhD candidate at Harvard Medical School and the Harvard T.H.
-Chan School of Public Health, where she is finishing her dissertation on ethical issues in global health priority setting.
+Leah is a final year MD/PhD candidate at Harvard Medical School and the Harvard T.H.
+Chan School of Public Health.
+She researches ethical issues in global health priority setting.

 Her writing on bioethics and health policy has been published in The New York Times, Boston Globe, BMJ, Annals of Internal Medicine, and Lancet Global Health, among other journals.
 She has also received fellowships from the NIH Department of Bioethics, Edmond & Lily Safra Center for Ethics, Forethought Foundation for Global Priorities Research, and Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.

 Her recent work has been published in Philosophy & Public Affairs and the Journal of Medical Ethics.
-She currently serves as an Ethics Pedagogy Fellow at the Edmond & Lily Safra Center for Ethics and has taught ethics to STEM students through Harvard's Embedded EthiCS program and as co-director of the Experiential Ethics program at MIT.
+She has a special interest in ethics education for STEM students and has served as an Ethics Pedagogy Fellow at the Edmond & Lily Safra Center for Ethics, a teaching fellow for Harvard's Embedded EthiCS program, and a co-director of the Experiential Ethics program at MIT.

 About the podcast